 Your message should be respectful, have an objective tone, and stay on point.
-It should also have specific details to support your claims.
+It should also contain specific details to support your claims.

-Follow this simple, three-part format for best results:
+Follow this simple, three-part letter format for best results:

-State the issue.
+Summarize the issue.
 If you are writing about one bill in particular, be sure to name the full title and title number.
 Keep your tone professional and resist the impulse to be emotional.
-Whenever appropriate, include evidence or other examples to back up your suggestions.
+Whenever appropriate, include evidence or examples to back up your argument.

-This also establishes a bit of credibility on your part for a) knowing your subject and b) being courteous enough to provide the recipient with the needed information.
+This also establishes credibility on your part for a) knowing your topic and b) being courteous enough to provide the recipient with the required information.